top of page

 Statistics from 2020 suggest that 60% of the population is suffering from anxiety after the COVID-19 lockdown.
 More severe or chronic anxiety may benefit from medical treatment with antidepressants or other medication in combination with psychological therapies.

-Contact our team for private mental health assessment, diagnosis, psychotherapy and anxiety treatment.
+Contact our team for private mental health assessment, diagnosis, mental health therapy and anxiety treatment.

 https://www.nhs.uk/conditions/stress-anxiety-depression/understanding-panic/